 The other set values can't be adjusted via the rotary knobs, unless the assignment is changed.
-However, values can be entered directly with a ten-key pad by tapping on the small icon also be changed by tapping the colored set value areas.
+However, values can be entered directly with a ten-key pad by tapping on the small icon .
+Alternatively to the knob depiction, the assignment can also be changed by tapping the colored set value areas.